Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Assembly and the Order That Makes This Spring Onion Pesto Focaccia Toast Work

-Start with the toast.
+To begin, start with the toast.
 It needs to be at room temperature, not hot.
 If it is still warm when you spread the goat cheese, the cheese will melt slightly and lose its structure.
 Let the toasts cool on the rack for at least ten minutes before assembling.

-The whipped goat cheese goes on first and it goes on generously.
+First, the whipped goat cheese goes on first and it goes on generously.
 Whip the goat cheese with a tablespoon of olive oil, the zest of half a lemon, a pinch of salt, and a tablespoon of heavy cream or labneh if you have it.
 The whipping process, either by hand or with a hand mixer on low, transforms the texture from crumbly to silky.
 Spread it in an even layer that goes almost to the edge of the toast.
 This layer does double duty.
 It provides richness and it acts as an adhesive for everything that follows.

-Pesto goes on next, spooned over the goat cheese and spread gently.
+Then, pesto goes on next, spooned over the goat cheese and spread gently.
 Do not press hard or the goat cheese layer will move.
 The contrast of the white and the green against the golden toast is one of the most visually satisfying things about this bite.
 It looks like something you would see on a menu in Amalfi.

-Microgreens sit on top of the pesto.
+Next, microgreens sit on top of the pesto.
 A small, loose mound.
 Pea shoots, radish greens, or a mixed variety all work well here.
 They add height, a mild grassy flavor, and texture contrast against the creamy layers below.

 Then the finishing layer: a few toasted pine nuts scattered over the top, a light drizzle of good honey across the whole surface, a pinch of flaky sea salt, and finally a very light drizzle of your best olive oil.
 The honey and the flaky salt are the moment the whole bite becomes something.
 The sweetness plays against the tang of the goat cheese and the brightness of the pesto, and the salt crunch gives each bite a textural note that keeps it from feeling heavy.

-Serve within fifteen minutes of assembly.
+Finally, serve within fifteen minutes of assembly.
 The toast will hold its crispness but the moisture from the pesto and the goat cheese will eventually start to soften the surface.
 Fifteen minutes is your window for the ideal texture.
 For events I do a rolling assembly, building batches of ten to twelve pieces every twelve minutes or so.

 Chef’s Notes